dfthl/miniproject/README.md

 # this is assignment from dibimbing.
-# use onnly html and css.
+# use only html and css.